Webyx-Co/coding-conventions/README.md

 Our default code editor is the Visual Studio Code.
 As the most well evalueted editor, we prefer to use his.

-We also have some own extensions packs with the intention
+We also have some own extensions packs with the intention to increase our productivity and facilitate our work.

 ## HTML